xXleowXx/gitlab-charts/doc/advanced/external-gitaly/index.md

    ping <gitaly pod hostname>
    ```

-Once connectivity is confirmed, we can proceed to scheduling the repository storage move.
+After connectivity is confirmed, we can proceed to scheduling the repository storage move.

 #### Step 4: Schedule the repository storage move